Lech Wałęsa: Honours

 In 1983, Wałęsa was awarded the Nobel Peace Prize.
-Since then, he has received more than 30 state decorations and more than 50 awards from 30 countries, including Order of the Bath (UK), Order of Merit (Germany), Legion of Honour (France) and European Human Rights Prize (EU 1989).
+Since then, he has received more than 30 state decorations and more than 50 awards from 30 countries, including Order of the Bath (United Kingdom), Order of Merit (Germany), Legion of Honour (France) and European Human Rights Prize (Parliamentary Assembly of the Council of Europe 1989).
 In 14 July 1994, He was honored by the Order of the State of Republic of Turkey, which is the highest state order awarded to foreign nationals by the President of the Republic of Turkey.
 In 2011, he declined to accept the Lithuanian highest order, citing his displeasure at Lithuania's policy towards the Polish diaspora.
 In 2008, he established the Lech Wałęsa Award.